essxdevoured/intellimod/README.md

-# Intellimod Inventory
+# Roblox Robot Counts Explorer

-A Cloudflare Pages site that reads inventory data from an R2 bucket (via a Pages Function binding) and lets visitors reorder the list with a ChatGPT-powered sort prompt.
+A Cloudflare Pages site that reads Roblox robot count aggregates from an R2 bucket (via a Pages Function binding) and lets visitors reorder the dataset with a ChatGPT-powered sort prompt.

 ## Features

 - **Cloudflare-native architecture** – static assets are served from Pages while `/api/*` routes run as Functions with access to bound resources.
-- **R2 integration** – `GET /api/items` streams a JSON manifest from the bound R2 bucket (or falls back to local sample data during preview).
+- **R2 integration** – `GET /api/items` streams the `aggregates/robot_counts.json` manifest from the bound R2 bucket (or falls back to local sample data during preview).
-- **ChatGPT sorting** – `POST /api/sort` sends the items and a natural-language instruction to the OpenAI Responses API with JSON-schema enforcement for deterministic output.
+- **ChatGPT sorting** – `POST /api/sort` sends the records and a natural-language instruction to the OpenAI Responses API with JSON-schema enforcement for deterministic output.
-- **Responsive UI** – vanilla JavaScript renders the catalog, shows the current data source, and surfaces errors without reloading the page.
+- **Responsive, spreadsheet-style UI** – vanilla JavaScript renders the dataset in an Excel-inspired table, adapts to whatever fields are present, and surfaces errors without reloading the page.

 ## Prerequisites

 - [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/) 3.0 or newer.
-- A Cloudflare R2 bucket containing a JSON array of inventory items (each item should include at least `name`, `description`, `category`, `price`, and `popularity` for the demo UI).
+- A Cloudflare R2 bucket named `roblox-archive` containing the `aggregates/robot_counts.json` object (a JSON array of robot count records).
 - An OpenAI API key with access to the `gpt-4.1-mini` Responses model.

 ## Local development (Pages preview)